Background

 Interaction Rating=Moderate Be cautious with this combination.

 Coleus might slow blood clotting.
-Taking coleus along with medications that also slow clotting might increase the chances of bruising and bleeding.
+Taking coleus along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 Warfarin (Coumadin)